Paulsams/ChoiceReferenceAttribute/README.md

 3) Insert links to packages that are dependencies of this package:
     + `https://github.com/Paulsams/MiscUtilities.git`
 4) Insert this link `https://github.com/Paulsams/ChoiceReferenceAttribute.git`

+## Related Packages
+1) RepairerSerializeReferences (so far only from 2021.2) - an editor window that allows you to fix links that flew due to a change in the name of the class, namespace, or assembly: https://github.com/Paulsams/RepairerSerializeReferences

 ## Dependencies
 - Is using: